Skip to content

 Frequently Asked Questions

-It currently includes the Data Storage Converter and is structured to expand into broader digital-capacity, transfer-rate, and storage-planning workflows over time.
+It currently includes the Password Generator, Data Storage Converter, Bandwidth Calculator, and IP Subnet Calculator, with room to expand into broader digital-capacity, transfer-rate, networking, and security-adjacent workflows over time.

-It is designed for students, developers, IT professionals, and general users who need quick help with storage sizes, binary-versus-decimal labels, and practical digital-capacity comparisons.
+It is designed for students, developers, IT professionals, and general users who need quick help with storage sizes, binary-versus-decimal labels, subnet planning, and practical digital-capacity comparisons.

 Yes.
 The current live tool separates binary 1024-based units from decimal 1000-based units so users can choose the correct system for the task.